arqex/backbone-resolve/README.md

 Backbone-resolve adds permanent events to Backbone.js.
 [Permanent events](http://arqex.com/900/permanent-events-javascript) are a special kind, after they have been triggered any listener added to them get inmediately executed.

-Backbone-resolve extend the Backbone.Events object with a method ```resolve``` that define a permanent event.
-Any listener added to an event that is resolved is getting automatically called, like if the event was triggered in that same instant.
+Backbone-resolve extend the Backbone.Events object with a method ```resolve``` that defines a permanent event.
+Any listener added to a resolved event is getting automatically called, like if the event was triggered in that same instant.
 An example
 ```javascript
 // First, extend our object with events
 // thanks to underscore